Srivenkatanavyakambala/Art-Dealer-Game/Project/README.md

   - Flush (all cards of the same suit)
   - Straight (consecutive numbers in any suit)
   - Full House (3 cards of one rank and 2 of another)

+### Extra Credit:
+- In the 6-8 level, students can play against each other.
+One student can take the role of the art dealer (choosing a pattern), while the other student attempts to guess the pattern.

 ## Development

 This project is developed using **Java Swing** for the user interface and basic game logic.
 The deck of cards is modeled as an array of `Card` objects, and random cards are generated for each round of the game.
 The program checks the player's guesses based on the difficulty level.